Health & Safety

 Q3.
 I have completed WHMIS (office/lab) training at my previous job.
 Do I need to retake it?

 Yes.
-All employees at the University of Ottawa must complete WHMIS (office/lab) training, regardless of their previous employment.
+All employees at the University of Ottawa must complete WHMIS (office/lab) training, regardless of their previous employment as WHMIS training is employer specific.

 Q4.
 I am not able to sign up as a guest for the online WHMIS Training or the Laboratory Safety Training.
 What should I do?

-If you have filled the registration form and have not received an activation email, you may contact Human Resources.
+If you have filled the registration form and have not received an activation email, you may submit a request to the Service Desk.

 Q5.
 Do I need liability insurance to work in the U of O as a visiting professor/researcher?

 Yes.
 Liability insurance protects you financially in case a civil suit is filed.
 Your home institution should have liability insurance and this should extend to your visit to uOttawa.
-If your home institution doesn’t cover you, the coverage should be obtained from an alternative source.
-Should you be unable to obtain this coverage, you may contact the Health, Safety and Risk Manager.
+If your home institution does not cover you, the coverage should be obtained from an alternative source.
+Should you be unable to obtain this coverage, you may contact the health, safety and risk manager.

 Q6.
 What steps must I take if I want a volunteer in my lab/office?